dashpay/docs/docs/user/introduction/features.rst

 Block reward allocation
 -----------------------

-Unlike Bitcoin, which allocates 100% of the block reward to miners, Dash holds back 10% of the block reward for use in the decentralized :ref:`budget system <decentralized-governance>`.
-The remainder of the block reward, as well as any transaction fees, is split between the :ref:`miner <mining>` and a :ref:`masternode <masternodes>`, which is deterministically selected according to the :ref:`payment logic
+Unlike Bitcoin, which allocates 100% of the block subsidy to miners, Dash holds back part of the block subsidy for use in the decentralized :ref:`budget system <decentralized-governance>`.
+The remainder of the block subsidy, as well as any transaction fees, is split between the :ref:`miner <mining>` and a :ref:`masternode <masternodes>`, which is deterministically selected according to the :ref:`payment logic
 <payment-logic>`.
 Dash features superblocks, which appear every 16616
-blocks (approx. 30.29 days) and can release up to 10% of the cumulative budget held back over that :ref:`budget cycle period <budget-cycles>` to the winning proposals in the budget system.
-Depending on budget utilization, this results in an approximate coin reward allocation over a budget cycle as follows:
+blocks (approx. 30.29 days) and can release the cumulative governance budget held back over that :ref:`budget cycle period <budget-cycles>` to the winning proposals in the budget system.
+Depending on budget utilization, this results in an approximate coin allocation over a budget cycle as follows:

 +-----+----------------------------------------+